 Are teen drivers more at risk of being involved in fatal accidents?

-Status Report (PDF), the fatal crash rate per mile among 16- to 19-year-olds is 4 times higher than older drivers'.
+Yes.
+According to 2014 reports from the Insurance Institute for Highway Safety (IIHS), the fatal crash rate per mile driven among 16- to 19-year-olds is about 3 times higher than drivers 20 or older.
 And while fatal crashes involving teens have decreased, car accidents remain the leading cause of death among teenagers.

 What effects have laws banning cell phone use while driving had for young drivers?